hiemb/scan_image_slicer/README.md

 - `-filtG N > 1.0`, `--filter-gamma N > 1.0` _(default is 1.0)_

     Add gamma correction to the sliced image with values above 1.0.

+- `-pfix 0..89`, `--perspective-fix 0..89` _(default is 0)_

+    Add perspective correction to the sliced image.
+The given value is the maximum allowed 'tilt' of the sliced image in degrees.
+A value of zero means the option is disabled.

 ### File format
 - `-save JPEG|PNG|WEBP`, `--save-format JPEG|PNG|WEBP` _(default is PNG)_